jessonfoo/p002/week_4/3_group_research_methods/readme.md

 ## Release 0:
 Refer to your accountability group spreadsheet to find your role.

 Each person has a challenge to solve.
-This does not need to be done in any order. *(NOTE: the driver code needs each method in order to be correct, however).*
+This does not need to be done in any order. **BUT the driver test code needs each method in order to work.** If you don't have your group-members' solutions, copy, paste, and modify your tests, comment out the originals.
+Then check it all still works when you get the other code.

 Using the [Ruby Docs](http://ruby-doc.org/) find one method you can use on both an array and a hash, and use it on the two structures to complete the goal.